moria0525/MadeinJLM-students/README.md

 # MadeinJLM-students
-Students web app for finding job
+A web-app for students, helps to find a job in Jerusalem

 ![project logo (is copy from MadeinJLM-facebook)](https://github.com/moria0525/MadeinJLM-students/blob/master/logo.png)